oamlnerds/oamlnerds.github.io/index.md

 Natalie is the "n" of the Oamlnerds.
 She is inspiring, kind, loving, and full of ideas.
 She does a variety of sports, has a little sister, and her dog Chile.
 With her we are the OAMLNERDS!

+Our newest member is Emery, and she is the "e" of the oamlnerds.
+She is humorus, smart, and kind.
+She does gymnastics, and has a dog.

 #THE OAMLNERDS!

 * * *
 If you are an FPSer, please ignore the top, as I use this also as my friend website.
-Click on the button above titled, FPS.
+Go to the website oamlnerds.github.io/FPS

 * * *